basp/notes/running-nanibot.md

 # running nanibot
 During most of the development, I was just running **nani** locallly whenever I was at one of my computers.
 This meant that whenever I wanted to shutdown or reboot the bot would start with a clean state.
 I could usually not be bothered to save her ETS tables nor did I really want to anyway because it's just much easier to work with.

-However, now that I spend some effor on making her properly robust (mostly by moving all the potential hazardous functionality out of the core bot process and into event handlers) I wanted to have her running for longer periods of time, like indefinitely if possible.
+However, now that I spend some effort on making her properly robust (mostly by moving all the potential hazardous functionality out of the core bot process and into event handlers) I wanted to have her running for longer periods of time, like indefinitely if possible.
 I don't wanna run one of my own computers for *24/7* but then it dawned on me that I could just run it on my Digital Ocean cloud instance instead.
 I already have that thing and it's mostly idling anyway so surely it can handle an Erlang VM and with a small bot process as well?

 # ssh access
 The first hurdle is usually getting proper `ssh` access to your instance.
 Mine is running Ubuntu and I've done this before.
 First thing involves getting a decent setup and since I'm on windows and I'm picky about my consoles that means getting a real `ssh` executable working in **cmdr** my host of choice.